'Glimmer'

 -

-The 'nurture neuroscience' movement - drawing on responsive and instinctive attachment-focused and nurtured parenting approaches to revolutionise care in the critical early years, in order to preventatively support relational security, emotional regulation, and stress resilience (the foundations for lifelong mental health)
+The 'nurture neuroscience' movement - drawing on responsive, instinctive, attachment-focused nurtured parenting approaches to revolutionise care in the critical early years - preventatively supporting relational security, nervous system regulation, and stress resilience (the foundations for lifelong mental health)

 -